 First of all, let’s make clear what a needy website is.
 The purpose of your website is to increase traffic and sales, and to grow your business.
 A needy website has so many of its own problems that it can’t possibly solve yours.
 Fortunately, most of them can be corrected with content, whether edited or created fresh.

 How is your clients’ user experience on your website?
 Do you know your bounce rate (users who leave the site without investigating one more page)?
-If it’s above 50%, something needs to be fixed!
+If it’s above 50%, that could be okay depending on your business niche.
+Or perhaps they’re checking your address and hours on the home page and don’t need to go further.
+If neither of these applies, something needs to be fixed!

 Site visitors typically click away from a landing page for a variety of annoyances.